Link Checker looks for valid, suspicious and broken links in Word documents. Do the following to find links in your file:

 - Select the range where the add-in will search for links.

-You can choose to scan the entire document by selecting the All radio button on the Page range section.
+- You can choose to scan the entire document by selecting the All option on the Page range section.

-If you want to scan some particular pages of the document, select the Pages radio button and specify the initial and final page numbers in the corresponding fields.
+- If you want to scan some particular pages of the document, select the Pages radio button and specify the initial and final pages' numbers in the corresponding fields.

 - Click the Find links button and you will see the list of all found links on the Link Checker pane.